 - Take a picture of your finished creation!

-- Show it to us on facebook or twitter using the hashtags #greatbritishcarveoff #GetGeared.
+- Show it to us on facebook or twitter using the hashtag #greatbritishcarveoff and tagging @GetGeared.

-The pumpkin with the most likes on our social channels will win a £50 gift voucher to spend with us.
-The winner will be chosen on Wednesday the 1st of November 2017.
+The pumpkin from each category with the most likes on our social channels will win a £50 Gift Voucher to spend with us.
+The winners will be announced on Thursday the 1st of November 2018.